cse-labs/res-edge-labs/README.md

 - Click the `<> Code` button
   - Make sure the Codespaces tab is active
 - Click `Create Codespace on main`
-- After about 1 minute, you will have a GitHub Codespace running with a complete Kubernetes Developer Experience!
+- After about 5 minutes, you will have a GitHub Codespace running with a complete Kubernetes Developer Experience!

 ## Environment variables